ax-llm/ax/examples/README.md

 9. **ai-vs-ai.js:** A fascinating module where OpenAI engages in friendly banter with Cohere, providing unique insight into the interaction between different AI models.

 10. **fibonacci.js** Generates code to compute the Fibonacci series and then uses the built-in JS code interpreter function to execute it.

+11. **vector-search.js** Simple example to show how you can use vector search and embedding with this library.